Flash and circle: By non-fascists

 The simple combination of a lightning bolt and a circle has inspired numerous designs that bear no relation to the fascist flash and circle.
 In most instances, there is no indication that these designs were intended to reference or reflect any political or ideological symbolism.

 Among these is the logo of BoltBus, which adopted the design before any resemblance to fascist symbolism was recognised.
 The Tampa Bay Lightning ice hockey team features a similar motif in both their primary and alternate logos.
 A comparable design appears on certain high-voltage electricity warning signs, which depict a lightning bolt within a circle.
 This configuration was also adapted by Marilyn Manson as an insignia for his album Antichrist Superstar.
 German automobile manufacturer Opel employs a stylised horizontal lightning bolt encircled in black and white as its official emblem.

 The insignia of the People's Action Party (PAP) of Singapore consists of a red flash superimposed on a smaller blue circle, set against a white background.
 According to the party, the emblem symbolises "action within social and racial unity", with the white background signifying purity of thought and deed.
 When asked about the origins of the symbol, Lee Kuan Yew, a founding member of the PAP and the first Prime Minister of Singapore, acknowledged that the design was partially influenced by the BUF's emblem, though he noted that the PAP's version employed a different colour scheme.

+The flag of the Black Shorts in the Jeeves and Wooster television series.

+In the 1990–1993 television series Jeeves and Wooster, the Black Shorts use a flag similar to the British Union of Fascists with the same flag colour scheme as the National Socialists.